Adamisnothere/dataviz-project-template-proposal/README.md

 * Added feature to highlight the airline if you hover over the legend color in compare mode
 * Removed limit on number of airlines shown (up to max now)
 * Added feature to sort airlines alphabetically
+* Added time graph feature to see trends over time of each rating type for all airlines